gravyboat/bulkeats/content/Articles/sousvide.rst

 My Sous Vide Setup
 ------------------

-I own the following products for cooking sous vide The link container lid doesn't have a hole by default, so just cut one in it along the side approximatey the size of your sous vide cooker, it does't need to be perfect.
+I own the following products for cooking sous vide The linked container lid doesn't have a hole by default, so just cut one in it along the side approximatey the size of your sous vide cooker, it does't need to be perfect.
 Apparently there are now some manufacturers selling lids that fit around the